 The weather is great – generally March to October is warm, with July and August being really hot.
 Temperatures can climb to 104°F (40°C).

 It is not in fact sunny 12 months of the year – the winters can be cold and very wet, but apart from the mountainous areas there is little snow.
 Inland frost is common.

-Those that like beaches, they stretch along the entire western and southern areas of the country, and are white and clean.
+For those that like beaches, they stretch along the entire western and southern areas of the country, and are white and clean.
 Only in July and August are the most popular beaches ever crowded.

 Visas for Portugal

 PRO: Expats will know what is expected of them for visa submissions

 The Portuguese authorities will take the time to explain which papers foreigners need to submit.

 CON: The red tape of bureaucracy can be frustrating for expats